-- Covers more than 8 exploration targets with only 2 drilled to date
+- Covers more than 12 exploration targets with only 2 drilled by the Company to date

 - Mojave was BHP’s last remaining gold property in N. America before exiting gold exploration and mining worldwide

-- Historical drilling by majors Newmont, BHP - ore grade economic intersections from surface - ~ 145 holes total (25 holes drilled by Newmont and 10 by BHP, every hole intersected mineralization)
+- Historical drilling by Newmont BHP, & Asamera - ore grade economic intersections from surface - ~ 145 holes total (25 holes drilled by Newmont and 10 by BHP, every hole intersected mineralization)

-- Resource estimates (historical in nature) by Newmont and Great Bear Resources on only 2 of 8 currently identified gold targets.
+- Internal resource estimates (historic and non 43-101 compliant)) by Newmont and Great Bear Resources on only 2 of 8 currently identified gold targets.
 BHP internal report very ‘optimistic’

 Exploration History of the Mojave Property

 Gold mineralization was first discovered at Soda Ridge on the Northwest corner of the Mojave Property by Mobil in 1984.
 Prior to K2’s recently completed work at least eight other gold rich areas on the property had been recorded and partially investigated by exploration and mining companies, most notably Newmont and BHP.
 To date 145 drill holes have been completed by three companies: Newmont in 1985 (22 RC holes), Asamera in 1986 (113 RC and diamond drill holes), and BHP in 1997 (10 RC holes) on three of the nine gold targets.
 Other companies that have explored on the Mojave property include Great Bear Resources and SSR Mining but the recent work by K2 is the most extensive and comprehensive since 1997.
 There are now 12 gold and base metal exploration targets on the Mojave property.